The Water Is Always Here

 Blue is central in her work, rooted in ancient Greek symbolism and personal myth.
 It represents protection, transformation, and the sacred, softening inherited pain and opening space for renewal.

-This artwork sized 100x150cm is the central piece in her Degree Show exhibition at the Royal College of Art.
+This artwork sized 100x150cm was the central piece on the artist’s MFA Degree Show at the Royal College of Art.